zulip/zulip/help/unsubscribe-from-a-channel.md

 1. Tap the **checkmark**
    (<img src="/static/images/help/mobile-check-icon.svg" alt="checkmark" class="help-center-icon"/>)
-   icon to the right of a stream to unsubscribe from it.
+   icon to the right of a channel to unsubscribe from it.

 !!! tip ""

-    You can also press and hold a stream until the long-press menu appears, and tap **Unsubscribe**.
+    You can also press and hold a channel until the long-press menu appears, and tap **Unsubscribe**.

 {end_tabs}

-### Via stream settings
+### Via channel settings

 {start_tabs}